ishaqBBC/blog/blog/content/blog/2025-11-14-aws-109-s3-performance.md

 ## TLDR

-[Amazon S3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is very fast.
-It can handle many requests if you organize your files with different prefixes.
+[Amazon S3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is fast.
+It can handle many requests if you organise your files with different prefixes.
 You can improve upload and download performance with multipart upload, parallelization, transfer acceleration, and byte-range fetches.

 ## What Is S3 Baseline Performance?

-[Amazon S3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is a cloud storage service built to scale quickly.
-This means it can handle a lot of traffic without slowing down.
+[Amazon S3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is a cloud storage service built to scale.
+This means it can handle a lot of traffic.
-When you request a file from S3, you often get the first byte in about **100 to 200 milliseconds**, which is quite fast.
+When you request a file from S3, you often get the first byte in about **100 to 200 milliseconds**.

 S3 also handles many requests every second.
 It supports: